backyardbiomech/qtiConverter/README.md

 1. Make a simple text file.
 The best option is to make this file in a simple text editor like Geany, BBedit, Notepad++ etc. The key is that it saves plain text (.txt, **not** .rtf) encoded in UTF-8.
     + MS Word can "Save As" a .txt file, but make sure when given the option that you select encoding as `Unicode (UTF-8)`, and `End lines with: CR only`.
 Those options may come up in the save window or in a conversion window that comes up after you hit save in the save window, depending on your verion of Word.
     + Note that formatting or embedded images will not be saved in the text file.
 The exact formatting of this document is **extremely** important.
-See the bottom of this document for examples:
+See the bottom of this document for info and examples
-    - you may used a hash (#) as a comment symbol.
-Anything on any line that begins with a # will not be processed and uploaded.
-    - one blank line between questions (hereafter question blocks), no blank lines or new paragraphs within question blocks.
+2. Save the text file of questions in its own folder, with all linked image files copied into that same folder.
+    + the name of the **file** will become the name of the test bank in Canvas, which will also produce a Canvas "quiz" by default, containing all of the questions
+    + save any images you want to include as their own files in that same folder. **NOTE FOR IMAGES:** all images will be sized to the width of the viewing window in Canvas (with a max height of 600 px).
+You can drag to resize the image once it's inserted in Canvas.
+3. The easiest method (Mac only) to process the file is to drag your text file containing the questions onto the app's icon.
+You can actually drop multiple text files at once, and it will process each separately.
+4. The harder method is to extract the actual python script from the app, and run it from the command line:
+The basic call is

+```
+qtiConverterApp.py /path/to/text/file.txt
+```

+5. The output will be a zip folder that is named for the text file + "\_export".
+E.g., if your text file is `exam1.txt`, the folder will be `exam1_export.zip`.
+This is the zip you will import in Canvas, and it *should* include all of your images and questions.

+### Formatting requirements
++ Each question and related information (hereafter *question blocks*) should be separated by at least one blank line.
+There should be no blank lines within any question.
-    - If you **must** have a paragraph break within a question, use an html line break code (below).
+    + If you **must** have a paragraph break within a question, use an html line break code (below).
 You may copy and paste the characters below into your text block wherever you want a new line.
 See the first example question below.
 Copy and paste this:
         - `<br>`
++ Each question block may begin with up to three lines of header information.
+The order of the information not matter.
-    - the first line in the block is a 2 letter indicator of question type based on Canvas question types.
+    + One header line may be a 2 letter indicator of question type based on Canvas question types.
 If no indicator is given, MC is assumed.
-(MC: multiple choice, MA: multiple answers (select all that apply), MT: matching (not yet functional), SA: short answer (fill in the blank), MD: multiple dropdowns, MB: multiple blanks, ES: essay, TX: just text (not yet functional)
+(MC: multiple choice, MA: multiple answers (select all that apply), MT: matching , SA: short answer (fill in the blank), MD: multiple dropdowns, MB: multiple blanks, ES: essay, TX: just text (not yet functional)
-    - the second line in the block refers to any image associated with the question.
+    + Another header line may refer to any image to be included before the question text.
 The line should read `image: imageFileName.jpg`.
-If no image is connected to the question, do not include this line.
+If no image is connected to the question, simply do not include this line.
 The image file of that name should be saved in the same folder as the text document.
+        + you may have a subfolder of images, in which case the line should read `image: imageFolder/imageFileName.jpg` (i.e. the path is relative to the text file).
+        + Only one image may be included with the question text.
+    + The last header line option allows you to assign a default point value to that question.
+The number of points must be included in parentheses, and you may or may not have any other words in there.
+E.g., `(2)`, `(2 pts)`, `(2 points)` all work.
+        + This point value will only be applied in the automatically created quiz in Canvas at import, and will be overridden if you simply "link" a question group to a bank.
-    - the third line (or first if no image or question type indicators are required) is a number followed by separator (period or ")"), followed by a space, followed by the text of the question. **a period is the default separator and is preferred**.
++ After all of the header information (or no header information) the next line should be a digit follwed by a "." or a ")", followed by the text of the question.
-    - the question text is followed on the next line (no blank line, just the next line) by answers
++ - the question text is followed on the next line (no blank line, just the next line) by answers
-        - MC answers begin with a letter followed by the same separator as the question
+    - MC answers begin with a letter followed by a "." or a ")"
     - correct answer(s) are marked with a \* before the letter (at the start of the line) for multiple choice and multiple answer questions
     - NOTE that question numbers and answer letters will not necessarily transfer to Canvas (due to the *shuffle answers* option in Canvas).

-See below for the import process.
+### Other Formatting
++ You may use a hash (#) as a comment symbol.
+Anything on any line that begins with a # will not be processed and uploaded.
 - **Adding formatting**: there are two ways to add formatting like, **bold**, *italics*, ^superscript^, and ~subscript~.
 This will work in questions **and** in answers.
     1. The easiest way is to use MarkDown formatting marks.
         + Surrounding some word or characters with two asterix, like `**this**` will make what's between them **bold**. "`this **word**`" yields: "this **word**".
         + One asterix on either side, like `*this*` indicates *italics*
         + surrounding something with carrots like `E = mc^2^` will make it superscript yielding E = mc^2^
         + tildes like `H~2~O` will make it subscript (H~2~O).
-            + The key is to **surround** what you want to format with the marks.
+        + The key is to **surround** what you want to format with the marks, without spaces between the modifiers and modifiees.
     2. You may also use standard html tags, where you surround the word or characters you want to format as appropriate:
         + *italics*: `this <em>word</em>` yields: this *word*
         + **bold**: `this <strong>word</strong>` yields: this **word**
         + superscript: `E = mc<sup>2</sup>` yields: E = mc^2^
         + subscript: `H<sub>2</sub>O` yields: H~2~O
     3. You may use both styles in the same document

-2. Save the text file containing questions in it's own folder.
-    + the name of the file will become the name of the test bank in Canvas, which will also produce a Canvas "quiz" by default containing all of the questions
-    + save any images you want to include as their own files in that same folder. **NOTE FOR IMAGES:** all images will be sized to a "safe" size for display in Canvas (314px wide).
-You can drag to resize the image once it's inserted in Canvas.
-    + For now, avoid spaces in the name of any of the files (.txt and images).
-Whatever you name your image files should be what you include on the "image: " line in the text document.

-## Running the application

-1. The easiest method is to drag your text file containing the questions onto the app.
-You can actually drop multiple text files at once, and it will process each separately.

-2. The harder method is to download the actual python script from Bitbucket, and run it from the command line:
-The basic call is
-```
-qtiConverterApp.py /path/to/text/file.txt
-```
-changing the path to your text file as needed.
-You can add `--sep ')'` if you use parentheses after your question numbers and answer letters.

-2. The output will be a zip folder that is named for the text file + "\_export".
-E.g., if your text file is `exam1.txt`, the folder will be `exam1_export.zip`.
-This is the zip you will import in Canvas, and it *should* include all of your images and questions.

 ## Canvas Importing and Quiz Making Process

+1. After you have processed your text file with this app, and created the export zip folder:
-1. In Canvas, go to `Course settings > Import course content`.
+2. In Canvas, go to `Course settings > Import course content`.
 Select `QTI .zip file`.
 Choose the zip file from your computer.
     + You don’t need to select a question bank in Canvas.
 It will automatically create a new question bank and a quiz with the name you input in the python script.
     + Note that the default options also mean that it will not overwrite any questions or banks you already have.
 So you if import multiple times (or different folders with the same name), you will end up with multiple question banks and quizzes with the **same name** in Canvas!
 This can get very confusing.
+Blame Canvas.

-2. Click import and wait for it to finish!
-All of the questions will show up in your course test banks (go to quizzes, click the three dots that mean “more options”, and manage question banks).
+3. Click import and wait for it to finish!
+All of the questions will show up in your course test banks (go to Quizzes, click the three dots that mean “more options”, and manage question banks).

-3. If the quiz made by Canvas during import is all you want, that's it.
+4. If the quiz made by Canvas during import is all you want, that's it.
 Edit the quiz to adjust your settings.
+If you included any point values in the question blocks, they should be applied there.
+Otherwise, each question is 1 point.

-4. If you need to "pull" from the question bank, in Canvas, make a new quiz.
+5. If you need to "pull" from the question bank, in Canvas, make a new quiz.
     + Adjust its general settings.
     + Click on the Questions tab.
 Make a new **question group**.
     + You can link that group to a question bank, and enter how many questions the quiz should pull from that bank